094459/newsletter-oss-projects/README.md

 [foundation-model-benchmarking-tool](https://aws-oss.beachgeek.co.uk/3mj) is a Foundation model (FM) benchmarking tool.
 Run any model on Amazon SageMaker and benchmark for performance across instance type and serving stack options.
 A key challenge with FMs is the ability to benchmark their performance in terms of inference latency, throughput and cost so as to determine which model running with what combination of the hardware and serving stack provides the best price-performance combination for a given workload.(#187)

+**gh-relfind**

+[gh-relfind](https://aws-oss.beachgeek.co.uk/3tf) is a project from AWS Community Builder Colin Duggan, that provides a simple Go CLI tool that uses Claude to parse package changes from GitHub repos release history.
+Significant change information is often contained in the release text field (body tag in the JSON response from ListReleases).
+Adding a semantic search makes it easier to extract and summarise actual change details.
+The project was built to get a better understanding of how to integrate with Claude through AWS Bedrock. (#195)

 **gen-ai-on-eks**

 [gen-ai-on-eks](https://aws-oss.beachgeek.co.uk/3d2) this repository aims to showcase how to finetune a FM model in Amazon EKS cluster using, JupyterHub to provision notebooks and craft both serving and training scripts, RayOperator to manage Ray Clusters and Karpenter to manage Node Scaling. (#177)